ss22ever/Classic-Arcade-Game/Readme.md

 How to start the application
 ============================

-Unzip the folder and open index.html on your browser to run the application.
+Open index.html on your browser to run the application.

 Sources